Homework 6

 Question 1: Filter

-Write the recursive version of the function filter
+Write the recursive version of the function filter which takes

 - filter - a one-argument function that returns True if the argument passed in should be included in the list, and False otherwise.